How to Spend a Perfect Weekend in Athens

 Keep in mind that the climb is quite steep and make sure to leave your hotel early, especially if you are visiting during the summertime and want to avoid the midday heat.

-Skip the Line: Tickets for Acropolis of Athens
+Book Now: Tickets for the Acropolis of Athens

 Or even better book a small group guided tour of the Acropolis